Why Airports Need Zero-Waste Initiatives

 Benefits for SFO Airport Shops

 Not only is PATHWATER making the distribution process seamless for stores, but we are also engaging and educating everyone about the plastic crisis and how everyone benefits from zero-waste initiatives.
 Vendors will also be satisfying the growing number of people who are becoming more aware of the plastic waste crisis.
 This is a label of true sustainability, very few stores in the U.S. can wear.
-This badge of sustainable honor is of great benefit to the stores at SFO who will be seen as forward-thinkers, ready to make sustainability a profitable choice.
+This badge of sustainable honor is of great benefit to the stores at SFO who will be seen as forward-thinkers, ready to make airport sustainability a profitable choice.

 Benefits for SFO Airport